 I’ll briefly qualify that title by acknowledging that Bjo (born Betty JoAnne Conway) wasn’t alone in her work, her most notable ally being her husband John Trimble.
 However, it’s an indisputable fact that without her efforts, Star Trek would never have become the enormously successful franchise it is today.
 Her story proves that women are present at every level of sci-fi and fantasy fandoms, as well as showing how a little grass-roots movement can go a long, long way.

-According to a 2011 interview, Bjo had a love of speculative fiction from the very being – first fairy tales, then whatever fantasy she could find at her local library (not much, but there was some Edgar Rice Burroughs at least).
+According to a 2011 interview, Bjo had a love of speculative fiction from the very beginning – first fairy tales, then whatever fantasy she could find at her local library (not much, but there was some Edgar Rice Burroughs at least).
 She wasn’t even aware of the existence of science fiction until a neighbor handed her a giant pile of issues of Astounding Science Fiction.
 As speculative fiction tended to have a reputation of being trashy, she had to scrounge around pretty hard to grow her sci-fi collection.
 She was immersed enough, however, to catch wind of a convention in Chicago in 1952.
 In spite of being in the hospital for an ear infection, she sneaked off to spend three days at the convention.

 It was there that she fell madly in love with science fiction fandom.
 Conversing with fellow fans, meeting writers (apparently she was even subjected to a rather aggressive, impromptu marriage proposal by a not-quite-famous Harlan Ellison, which she firmly rejected) and since she was an artist, becoming involved with drawing artwork for fanzines.
 She ended up meeting John Trimble at a party hosted by Forrest J. Ackerman, a vastly influential sci-fi writer and editor, when they had both crawled under a piano to escape the crowds.
 The two would become partners in more ways than one.